 Mayfield Lavender Farm, Croydon Lane, Banstead, Surrey SM7 3BE

-Get there: By car in about 1hr 10 minutes from central London, or by train from Victoria or London Bridge to Banstead, then the 166 bus.
+Get there: By car in about one hour from central London, or by train from London Bridge to Woodmansterne, then the bus.

 Tiny All Saints’ Church Tudeley has the distinction of being the only church in the world whose stained glass windows are all by Marc Chagall, and the contrast between the humble church and the rich European modernism of the artist’s swirling blues and golds is unmissable.
 Chagall’s hauntingly lovely windows were brought about by the tragic death in 1963 of a young modern art lover, Sarah d'Avigdor-Goldsmid, whose parents commissioned Chagall to design the large east window as a tribute to their daughter.
 Arriving in 1967 to install the window, Chagall apparently said ‘It's magnificent.
 I will do them all.’
 Colours range from golden yellows to deep blues, via bursts of orange, purple and pink, and detailed scenes encompass traditional Chagall tropes of hope and joy, such as angels, asses, birds and horses; experiencing them here, in this very special little church, is magical.